munificent/craftinginterpreters/book/a-map-of-the-territory.md

 At 1.9, the canonical implementation of Ruby switched from the original MRI ("Matz' Ruby Interpreter") to Koichi Sasada's YARV ("Yet Another Ruby VM").
-YARV is A Bytecode Virtual Machine.
+YARV is a bytecode virtual machine.

 </aside>